 At Royal Oak First, we like our congregation to feel comfortable and casual.
 Feel free to wear whatever makes you feel this way.

 As a downtown church, we have plenty of parking.
 Our parking lot is on S. Lafayette, across the street from our building.
 If this lot is full, there is also a city parking structure on the corner of 6th Street & S. Lafayette.
 Parking is always free on Sundays.

 There are four entrances to our building: two on Lafayette and two on W. Seventh St. All four entrances lead to the main gathering space on the first floor.
 The Sanctuary Entrance on W. Seventh St, under the bell tower, is the ground-level entrance with elevator access.

-Nursery: Pre-registered Infants and Toddlers can be left in the care of the Nursery Staff in the Nursery on the first floor, just outside the Sanctuary.
+Nursery: Infants and Toddlers will be tended to by our caring Nursery Staff in the Nursery on the first floor, just outside the Sanctuary.
 Parents can request a pager that the nursery staff can use to get a hold of them if they are needed during worship.

 As an open, inclusive, and affirming congregation, we believe in the inherent dignity and worth of all people as children of God, and we seek to exemplify Jesus’ example of love without reservation or exception.
 We welcome and celebrate diversity and the full inclusion of all people, regardless of age, race, culture, sexual orientation, gender, gender identity expression, family configuration, physical ability, citizenship, language, or socioeconomic status.